UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 As we have several components corresponding to the M8_IMMUNE and a few matches with immune profiles.
 One can use enrichment test to confirm this results.

-First we run reciprocal assignement so that we can exclude from immune signals the confounders as, for example, cell cycle.
+First we run reciprocal assignment so that we can exclude from immune signals the confounders as, for example, cell cycle.

 ```r